dromotherm/sandbox/influxdb/README.md

 A token will be initialized.

-Export them as env vars :
+Export them as env vars on the host machine :
 ```
 export INFLUX_ORG=obm
 export INFLUX_BUCKET=bios_datas